-Life at BELL Costa Rica
+Life at Brown Environmental Leadership Lab: Costa Rica

-We are outside a lot in this program.
+A large amount of our time will be spent outdoors in this program.
 We have some spectacular places at our fingertips and our goal is to get to know them both through formal study and also by spending time listening, observing, and relaxing in them during down time.

 Several of our projects involve full days in the field and on the ocean including: planting and maintaining reforestation plots; conducting field experiments; boating and snorkeling; and participating in a variety of activities on farms.